tom2433/LiftTracker/README.md

 # Immediate Notes

+add a show all button to existing lift entry card to show all lifts

 ## 07-13

 Consider putting the analytics button toggle-able on the lift screen, so the user sees previous sessions OR the analytics